 What Documents Can I Use to Prove a Qualifying Life Event?

-Everyone can enroll in an individual health insurance plan during open enrollment.
+Everyone can enroll in a Blue Cross Blue Shield of Michigan individual health insurance plan during open enrollment.
 But sometimes events like a birth or marriage mean you'll need to change your coverage at another time of the year.
 These are called qualifying life events.
-After a qualifying life event, you have a period of 60 days to change your plan or enroll in a new plan.
-You also may be able to select a plan up to 60 days in advance of some qualifying life events.
+After a qualifying life event, you have a period of 60 days to change your health plan or enroll in a new plan.
+You also may be able to select a health plan up to 60 days in advance of some qualifying life events.
 This can be during open enrollment or after open enrollment has ended.

 Ready to apply?